sws2apps/sws2apps-docs/organized/docs/faq/app.md

 ## Where can I find the Organized app?

 Organized is a PWA app, meaining it operates in your device's browser.
 So you don't need to download it from App Store or Google Play.
-Simply visit the [organized-app.com](https://organized-app.com) link and you will open the app right away.
+Simply visit the [organized-app.com](https://organized-app.com) link, and you will open the app right away.

 ## Can I download or install the app?